 How to Give Vintage Men’s Clothes a Modern Look

-The sportscoat shown above is a beautifully tailored double-breasted blue wool twill that I would estimate to be twenty-five years old.
+The sportscoat shown below is a beautifully tailored double-breasted blue wool twill that I would estimate to be twenty-five years old.
 I recently purchased it second-hand on eBay for only $16.
 You rarely see double-breasted sportscoats these days.
 What can I do to make this outfit feel contemporary?

-Here are a few useful tips for men looking to build a usable modern wardrobe by thrift shopping.
+My tips for men looking to build a usable modern wardrobe by thrift shopping.

 First, when thrift shopping, choose older clothing wisely.
 Select timeless, moderately styled suits and sportcoats that age well.
 Anything that is too extreme or trendy should be avoided.
 Second, make sure it fits you well.
 An older garment that fits poorly screams “thrift shop!”
 Basic alterations will make the jacket or suit truly your own, and update its look.

 This jacket (shown above) reveals its age in its three-button design (circa 2003), and the overall jacket length (modern suits and sportcoats are cut a bit shorter).
 How do we make it feel more modern?

 By combining it with monochromatic slacks, shirt, and tie, it gives the overall outfit a modern look.
 If I were to match a brightly patterned tie and shirt or add more colors, the overall outfit would appear ‘loud’ or garish by modern standards.
 By keeping the colors of the shirt, tie and slacks simple and muted, the overall outfit feels more contemporary.

 The sportscoat above personifies the padded shoulders and lower gorge made popular by Giorgio Armani in the early 1980s.
 I like suits and sportcoats from this era as they are more comfortable to wear than the slim suits currently in fashion.
 To make this sportscoat feel more contemporary I matched it with quiet colors and tones that give the entire outfit a more conservative yet sporty feel.